1. MaterialAccounting Policies:

 iii.
 Subsequent expenditure is capitalised only if it is probable that the future economic benefits associated with the expenditure will flow to the Company.

-iv.
-Depreciation on Fixed Assets is provided on ascertained useful life of assets under Straight Line Method (SLM) prescribed in Schedule II of the Companies Act, 2013 except assets costing Rs.
-5,000 or less on which depreciation is charged @100% in the year of acquisition.
+Depreciation is provided on Straight Line Method on the basis of useful lives of such assets specified in Schedule II to the Companies Act, 2013 except the assets costing Rs.
+5000/- or below on which depreciation is charged @100%.

 Intangible assets are stated at cost less accumulated amortization.
 Cost includes any expenditure directly attributable on making the asset ready for its intended use.